ageller/RCS_genomics_visualization/circos/README.md

-# Heatmap example for RNA-seq data
+# Circos example for cancer data

-The notebooks here follow closely to [this online tutorial](https://training.galaxyproject.org/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-heatmap2/tutorial.html#create-heatmap-of-top-de-genes).
+The notebooks here follow closely to [this online tutorial](https://training.galaxyproject.org/training-material/topics/visualisation/tutorials/circos/tutorial.html).

 There is both a Python and R version showing the same workflow, analyzing the same data and producing the same plot.
 The Python version is available in a Jupyter notebook .ipynb file.
 The R version is also available as a .ipynb file, and also as an R Markdown (.Rmd) file and a rendered .html file.